OmegaEta/EDM/Readme.txt

-Works：
-Extension Difference Mapping Based PMBM Filter for Non-Ellipsoidal Extended Target Tracking
+Works：Extension Difference Mapping Based PMBM Filter for Non-Ellipsoidal Extended Target Tracking The article has been published in Electronics and is open access.
+Those who are interested can access it at https://doi.org/10.3390/electronics15132822.

 Author: Ye xu, Peng Li*, , Wenhui Wang, Youpeng Sun, et.l
 Year: 2026